browserengineering/book/book/scripts.md

 Actually, real browsers run JavaScript code as soon as the browser *parses* the `<script>` tag, not after the whole page is parsed.
 Or, at least, that is the default; there are [many options][scriptElement].
-What our toy browser does is what a real browser does when the the [`defer`][deferAttr] attribute is set.
+What our toy browser does is what a real browser does when the [`defer`][deferAttr] attribute is set.
 The default behavior is [much trickier][speculative] to implement efficiently.
 :::